aelew/conai/README.md

 # ✨ conai

-An AI-powered CLI tool for standardizing your commit messages according to the Conventional Commits specification.
+An AI-powered CLI tool for standardizing commit messages according to the Conventional Commits specification.

 ## Usage